-ASEP Accountability Indicator 3: Improvement in Student Achievement
+ASEP Accountability ASEP Accountability Indicator 3: Improvement in Student Achievement

 Description The achievement and achievement growth of students taught by teachers in the first 3 years following certification.

 Minimum performance standard

 Calculation

 Population To be determined.

 Exclusion rules This indicator is under development and is not included

-Acceptable values in 2016-2017 reporting.
+Acceptable values in 2014-2015 and 2015-2016 reporting.

 Methodological considerations

 Example calculation

-ASEP Accountability Indicator 4a (Accountability for 2016-2017 and Before): Frequency and Duration of Field Observations Description The percent of candidates on internship who receive three field observations lasting at least 45 minutes each.
-Minimum performance standard 95% Calculation Divide the number of candidates who complete an internship during the reporting period and received three 45-minute field observations by the total number of candidates who completed an internship during the reporting period.
+ASEP Accountability y Indicator 4a: Frequency and Duration of Field Observations Description The percent of candidates on internship who receive three field observations lasting at least 45 minutes each.
+Minimum performance standard 95% (Used for reporting only in 2014-2015 and 2015-2016.)
+Calculation Divide the number of candidates who complete an internship during the reporting period and received three 45-minute field observations by the total number of candidates who completed an internship during the reporting period.
 Round to the nearest whole number.
 Population All candidates who completed an internship during the reporting period.
-Exclusion rules Excluded candidates are those who are issued a standard certificate or are released from their contract, resign, or exit the EPP prior to completing three observations.
+Exclusion rules Excluded candidates are those who complete an internship and are released from their contract, resign, or exit the EPP prior to completing three observations.
 Acceptable values Positive whole numbers from 0 to 100.
 Methodological considerations Results must be disaggregated by race, gender and, ethnicity.
 Candidates who are issued probationary certificates in the middle of an academic year (with an expiration date in the subsequent academic year) are counted in the year of the certificate's expiration.
 EPPs submit exception letters for candidates whose internships extend across academic years.
 TEA staff must select the appropriate observation records for candidates whose observations fall into two or more academic years.
 Small group exception does not apply.
 Example calculation An EPP has 25 candidates, 23 of whom received at least three 45-minute observations.
 The percent is calculated as follows: $(23/25) \times 100 = 92\%$.